 Those with a "legitimate need to know," the federal, state and accreditation officials mentioned previously, and Accomack and Northampton County school officials in compliance with Virginia law, have access to these records.
 A student has a right to see any of his/her records and to receive an unofficial student transcript.
-An official transcript with appropriate signature and College seal will be sent to any individual or organization designated by the student.
+An official transcript prepared by the registrar with appropriate signature and College seal will be sent to any individual or organization designated by the student.

-To request an official transcript, the student must either request an official transcript on-line via MyESCC, must complete and sign a Request for Transcript Form or must send a signed letter requesting the transcript and providing student name, social security number, and the specific address to which the transcript is to be mailed.
+To request an official transcript from the Registrar's office, the student must either request an official transcript on-line via MyESCC, must complete and sign a Request for Transcript Form or must send a signed letter requesting the transcript and providing student name, social security number, and the specific address to which the transcript is to be mailed.
 Transcripts will not be sent in response to a telephone call.
 Faxed requests and e-mailed requests from a VCCS e-mail account are accepted if they contain the information required above.
 There is no charge for transcripts.